 - Mix together mustard, garlic and onion powder.
 Then mix in remaining ingredients.

 - Place beef in a ziplock bag with Marinade and marinade overnight (12 - 24 hours).

-- Remove from the fridge 1 hour before cooking to bring to room temperature.
+- Remove from the fridge 30 minutes before cooking to bring to room temperature - key for even cooking of steaks.
 Shake off excess marinade.

 - Remove from skillet onto a WARM plate, cover loosely with foil and set aside for 5 minutes.

-- Serve with baked potatoes and corn!
-I couldn't resist herb butter - see recipe in notes.
+- Serve!
+I couldn't resist garlic butter - see recipe in notes.